SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 ## Fields Create in Sumo Logic for Elasticsearch

-Following are the [Fields](/docs/manage/fields/) which will be created as part of Elasticsearch App install if not already present:
+Following are the [Fields](/docs/manage/fields/) which will be created as part of Elasticsearch App install, if not already present:

-- **db.cluster.name** - User configured.
+- `db.cluster.name`.
+User configured.
 Enter a name to identify this Elasticsearch cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-- **db.system** - Has a fixed value of **elasticsearch**.
+- `db.system`.
+Has a fixed value of **elasticsearch**.
-- **sumo.datasource** - Has a fixed value of **elasticsearch**.
+- `sumo.datasource`.
+Has a fixed value of **elasticsearch**.
-- **db.node.name** - Has the value of host name of the machine which is being monitored.
+- `db.node.name`.
+Has the value of host name of the machine which is being monitored.

 ### Prerequisites

-This receiver supports Elasticsearch versions 7.9+
+This receiver supports Elasticsearch versions 7.9+.

 If Elasticsearch security features are enabled, you must have either the monitor or manage cluster privilege.
 See the [Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/authorization.html) for more information on authorization and [Security privileges](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html).